ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

 Install package
 ^^^^^^^^^^^^^^^

-The goal is to reuse the code in ``calculator.py`` across all files in the project.
-First, you need to build and install the package locally.
+The goal is to reuse the code in ``calculator.py``  First, you need to build and install the package locally.

 .. code-block:: bash

     pip install -e .

+What is the ``-e`` flag?

-It also installs the dependencies listed in ``requirements/pip.txt``.
+    ``pip instasll`` will also the dependencies listed in ``requirements/pip.txt``.
 The ``-e`` flag indicates that you want to install the package in "editable" mode, which means that any changes you make to the source code will be reflected immediately without needing to reinstall the package.
 This is useful for development purposes.

-Ensure the package is installed by running the following command:

 Check installation
 ^^^^^^^^^^^^^^^^^^